Work aids: guides & AI tools

 Questions?
 Suggestions?

-• Generative AI models such as ChatGPT can provide incorrect or even invented statements or sources (“hallucinations”).
-Therefore, check all information critically.
+• Generative AI systems such as ChatGPT can produce erroneous or inaccurate statements (“hallucinations”).

-• The use of AI should be understood as support.
-Do not miss the opportunity to develop your own research skills.
+• The uncritical use of AI can deprive you of the opportunity to develop your own research skills.

 Web Editing Library